symfony-cmf/symfony-cmf-docs/quick_tour/the_router.rst

 The Router
 ==========

-Welcome at the 3th part of the Quick Tour.
-You must fell in love with the CMF if you came this far!
-And that's a good thing, as you will learn the backbone of the CMF in this chapter: The Router.
+Welcome at the third part of the Quick Tour.
+You seem to have fallen in love with the CMF, getting this far!
+And that's a good thing, as you will learn about the backbone of the CMF in this chapter: The Router.

 The Backbone of the CMF
 -----------------------

-It has already been said sometimes, the router is the backbone.
+As already said, the router is the backbone.
 To understand this, you have a good view of what a CMS tries to do.
 In a normal Symfony application, a route refers to a controller which can handle a specific entity.
 Another route refers to another controller which can handle another entity.
 This way, a route is tied to a controller.
 In fact, using the Symfony core you are also limited at this.

-But using a CMS, you only have 1 type of entity (document actually): The Content.
-So the routes don't have to be tied to a controller anymore, as only one controller is needed.
-The route has to be tied to a specific Content object, which -on his side- can reference to a specific template and controller.
+But if you look at the base of a CMS, it only needs to handle 1 type of
+entity: The Content.
+So most of the routes don't have to be tied to a controller anymore, as only one controller is needed.
+The Route has to be tied to a specific Content object, which - on its side - can reference a specific template and controller.

 Other parts of the CMF are also related to the Router.
 To give 2 examples: The menu is created by generating specific routes using the Router and the blocks